herotechcourse/kotlin-lotto-precourse/README.md

 ## Int Range overflow
 I got negative value, even though I don't have minus calc I realized overflow and changed to Long Type

+## Lotto Model
+I read that I can't add any instance variables in Lotto Class So I should change my lotto class logic
+Firstly I thought Winning Lotto Ticket is same as simple Lotto Ticket, But I realized Wining Lotto is kind of abstract thing.
+It's not a ticket, it is just number of list and bonus number set.
+So I decided to make WinningLotto Class in model package (can I?)